manvigupta1987/Full-Stack-Apps/README.md

 ### Project 1: Booking Site Fy-yur

-Aim of the project was to build a full-stack Web App with Flask and Boostrap which enables Venues & Artists to list themselves and arrange Shows together.
+Aim of the project was to build a full-stack Web App with Flask and Bootstrap which enables Venues & Artists to list themselves and arrange Shows together.

 Used tech stack: